berkeley-reclab/RecLab/README.md

 ![Flowchart](/figures/RecSys.png)

 #### Environments
 The basic interface for an environment that all environments inherit from is [Environment](reclab/environments/environment.py).
-The most important methods in developing a new environments are:
+The most important methods in developing a new environment are:

 - `reset`: method that resets the environment to its original state.
 Must be called before the first step of the simulation.
 - `online_users`: method that returns a list of available users from the environment.